The Bankrate promise

 If you need $30,000 quickly or for a large expense, a personal loan could be the answer.
 Whether you are planning a wedding or you need cash to go to college, there are loans available for a range of credit scores from both online lenders and banks.

-If you plan to take out a $30,000 personal loan, understand the costs.
+It’s key to understand the costs before you take out a $30,000 personal loan.
 You won’t just be paying back the loan amount.
 You will be responsible for any interest accrued too.
 It’s also important to think about what the loan will get you.
 Investing in home renovations may give you more equity, while using a loan for a vacation doesn’t have any monetary payout.

 How to determine if you need a $30,000 loan